Statement of Intent for Promoting Equality

 - Socially Speaking – a pragmatic social skills programme for pupils with mild to moderate learning difficulties to develop effective social interactions;

 - Getting Along – activities to promote personal and social development (over a ten week period);

-- Relax Kids – A 7 step system to help children feel calm focussed and relaxed;
+- Relax Kids – A seven step system to help children feel calm, focused and relaxed;

 External agencies are also used to give specialist support:

-- School councillor who provides counselling for pupils who may have social and emotional difficulties.
-School currently has 1 councillor who supports up to 2 pupils per week over a 10 week block;
+- School councillors, funded by school, who provide counselling for pupils who may have social and emotional difficulties.
+School currently has two councillors who both support two pupils per week usually for one term;

-- Crisis Response – Early Intervention Programme – For pupils who may have social and emotional difficulties which impact on their relationships and academic progress in school or at home, particularly behaviour;
+- Crisis Response and Early Intervention Behaviour Programme, funded by school – for pupils who may have social, emotional and behaviour difficulties which impact on their relationships and academic progress in school or at home;

 - CAMHS (Child and Adolescent Mental Health Service).